wilsonsk/Computational-Design/AAD Algorithms-Aided Design Parametric Strategies using Grasshopper/AAD/Data/Abstract Mathematical Spaces/Physics/Analysis/Derivatives.md

 ## Derivative Is a [[Division#Ratio|Ratio]]
 Ratios are a fundamental to the concept of the derivative.
 It [[Data/Abstract Mathematical Spaces/Abstract Mathematical Objects/Measurement|measures]] the output ($\Delta y$) of a function $f(x)$ is proportioned to the input ($\Delta x$) at an infinitesimally small scale.

+The derivative is the ratio of the change in the output to the change in the input as the change in the input approaches zero.
 ### Is the Instantaneous Rate (i.e. [[Division#Ratio|Ratio]]) of Change of a Function
 A derivative (of a function $f(x)$) at a single point $f'(x)$, is itself a function that maps that single point (as an input) to the **value** of the **limit** of the **average rate of change** (i.e. limit of $\Delta y / \Delta x$) of that input.
 #### Is the [[Tangent Line#The Slope of a Tangent Line|Slope]] (i.e. a rate/ratio between $\Delta y / \Delta x$) of the [[Tangent Line|Tangent Line]]